Algebraic structures of Vassiliev invariants for knot families: Two-parametric families

+\paragraph{Primality.} In this case, the question of primality becomes even more complicated than the 1-parametric one, which has not yet been fully studied.
+Naively, the number of Vassiliev invariants~\eqref{v2-gen} grows faster than the number of $m,\,n$-monomials inside a Vassiliev invariant.
+So, there should exist families with finitely generated algebra of Vassiliev invariants.
+However, we have not managed to find such family because, in generic 2-parametric case, topological symmetries are not enough to find Vassiliev invariant of an arbitrary order.
+And in the particular case of torus knots $T[m,n]$ for which all the Vassiliev invariants are fixed, the Vassiliev invariants algebra is infinitely generated, see Section~\ref{sec:T[m,n]}.

-\paragraph{Algebraic independence.} For any knot family, all two-parametric Vassiliev invariants~\eqref{v2-gen} are algebraically expressed through $\leq 2$ Vassiliev invariants specified for a given knot family.
+\paragraph{Algebraic independence.} For any knot family, all two-parametric Vassiliev invariants~\eqref{v2-gen} are algebraically expressed through $\leq 2$ Vassiliev invariants.
+These two Vassiliev invariants are specific for a given knot family.
 Two Vassiliev invariants ${\cal V}_d$ and ${\cal V}_l$ polynomial in $m$ and $n$ are algebraically independent\footnote{This theorem actually holds for two arbitrary polynomials, not only for Vassiliev invariants.} iff

 In fact, we have not managed to find 2-parametric knot families having less than 2 algebraically independent Vassiliev invariants.
 It is a long standing problem to find two knots indistinguishable by the whole set of Vassiliev invariants what would lead to the break down of the Vassiliev invariants completeness conjecture.
-To find such a knot family is an even more puzzling task.
+To find such knot family is even more puzzling task.
 Thus, we have focused on the problem of finding a 2-parametric knot family with an only one algebraically independent Vassiliev invariant, see Section~\ref{sec:less-AI-VI}.
 We propose that such a knot family should have some symmetry.
 This could be an explicit topological symmetry: for example, amphichirality or Stanford symmetry that makes several first Vassiliev invariants match.
 Hidden symmetries can also manifest.
-For example, there are Kanenobu knots Kan$(p,q)$ with the HOMFLY polynomials (in fundamental representation), and thus, the lowest order Vassiliev invariants, dependent only on the sum $p+q$.
+For example, there are Kanenobu knots $K(p,q)$ with the HOMFLY polynomials (in fundamental representation), and thus, the lowest order Vassiliev invariants, dependent only on the sum $p+q$.